 Under Downloads/Links you will find our ordering and payment system for certificates from the register of births, marriages, civil partnerships and deaths.

 Alternatively, you can request certificates in writing or by fax.
 Please enclose a copy of your identity card or passport.
-We will send you the certificate by cash on delivery.
-You pay the fee plus a postal charge to the delivery company.
+You will find the contact details in the contact box.

 Leaving the church